uwolf/ruby_llm/docs/guides/chat.md

 chat = RubyLLM.chat(model: 'gpt-4o')

 # Ask about a local image file
-response = chat.ask "Describe this logo.", with: { image: "path/to/ruby_logo.png" }
+response = chat.ask "Describe this logo.", with: "path/to/ruby_logo.png"
 puts response.content

 # Ask about an image from a URL
-response = chat.ask "What kind of architecture is shown here?", with: { image: "https://example.com/eiffel_tower.jpg" }
+response = chat.ask "What kind of architecture is shown here?", with: "https://example.com/eiffel_tower.jpg" puts response.content
-puts response.content

 # Send multiple images
-response = chat.ask "Compare the user interfaces in these two screenshots.", with: {
+response = chat.ask "Compare the user interfaces in these two screenshots.", with: ["screenshot_v1.png", "screenshot_v2.png"] puts response.content
-  image: ["screenshot_v1.png", "screenshot_v2.png"]
-}
-puts response.content
 ```